IPCS INCHEM Home

 The vapour is heavier than air.

-The substance decomposes on burning producing toxic and corrosive fumes.
-Reacts violently with aluminium, manganese and their alloys, alkalis, strong oxidants, acetone and zinc.
+Decomposes on burning.
+This produces toxic and corrosive fumes.
+Reacts violently with aluminium, aluminium alloys, magnesium, bases, strong oxidants, acetone and zinc.

 Boiling point: 74°C